kurwamatt/aws-project/README.md

 ## AWS Resources

-S3 Bucket: s3://[bucket-name] - Hosts static website content
+S3 Bucket: s3://noila1t - Hosts static website content
-EC2 Instance: [EC2-public-IP] - Runs the application server
+EC2 Instance: webapp_noila - Runs the application server
-RDS Database: [RDS-endpoint] - PostgreSQL database instance
+RDS Database: db-noila.clyucs4e44b4.ap-northeast-2.rds.amazonaws.com - PostgreSQL database instance

 ## How to Run the Application
 1. Access the Web Application
-The application can be accessed at: http://[S3-website-endpoint]
+The application can be accessed at: http://noila1t.s3-website.ap-northeast-2.amazonaws.com
 2. Using the Application

 ## Browse Data: The homepage displays data from the Kaggle dataset